Sales and Use Tax on Out of State Purchases

 Penalties on IRAs, Other Retirement Plans, MSAs, Etc.

 Wisconsin adds a penalty equal to 33% of the federal penalty for early withdrawal from IRA, HSA and MSA accounts.
 We are able to automatically calculate the penalty for the early withdrawal from and an IRA.
 However, since the penalty tax for the early withdrawal of an HSA or MSA tax are reported on an OTHER TAX line of the Federal return, you will need to calculate and enter the additional tax below.
-Enter 33% of the amount shown on your Federal Form 1040, Line 60 for HSA and MSA only (amount * 0.33).
+Enter 33% of the amount shown on your Federal Form 1040, Schedule 2 line 8 for HSA and MSA only (amount * 0.33).

 - Penalty for selling business assets (or assets used in farming) purchased from a related person - Capital gain on the sale or disposition of business or farming assets may be excluded from Wisconsin taxation if the assets were held more than one year and are disposed of to certain related persons.
 The related person who purchases or otherwise receives the assets on which the gain is excluded is subject to a penalty if he/she sells or disposes of the assets within two years.
 The penalty does not apply in the case of an involuntary conversion (for example, assets are destroyed by fire or livestock dies).
 Visit any Department of Revenue office or contact the Department’s Customer Service Bureau at (608) 266-2486 for information on how to compute the penalty.